Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_workflow/setup.md

     ---

     Next, we need to import the pre-coded data.
-    Click on `File > Import data from a .csv file...`.
+    Click on `File > Export or import data to/from a csv file… > Import image/video data from a csv file… > Image data import`.
     Navigate to the folder of the participant you're coding, and select the `Image Data Import.csv` file.

     <iframe src="https://www.loom.com/embed/c19b9eb871554d93be21a2912ae4760c?sid=2b14068a-63a4-41db-a779-a8c736205ecd" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="width: 100%; aspect-ratio: 100 / 67.67; border: 0;"></iframe>